More Than a Woman (Angie Stone song)

-"More Than a Woman" is a song by American R&B singer Angie Stone.
-It was written by Calvin Richardson, Balewa Muhammad, Eddie Ferrell, Darren Lighty, and Clifton Lighty for her second studio album Mahogany Soul (2001), with Ferrell and Darren Lighty producing the song and Richardson having featured vocals.
+"More Than a Woman" is a song by American R&B singer Angie Stone, released in late 2002.
+It was written by Calvin Richardson, Balewa Muhammad, Eddie Ferrell, Darren Lighty, and Clifton Lighty and recorded for her second studio album Mahogany Soul (2001), with Ferrell and Darren Lighty producing the song and Richardson having featured vocals.
 A remixed version of the duet, which saw Richardson's vocals being replaced by Joe, was released as the album's fourth single.
 It peaked at number four on the US Billboard Adult R&B Songs.